UK encourages booster jabs, resists new virus restrictions

 The government says it will act to boost vaccination rates, with a new ad campaign and an increased number of sites where kids can receive their shots.

+Javid also said the government had bought two antiviral drugs intended to prevent coronavirus infections or lesson the severity of disease — one developed by Pfizer and the other by Merk Sharp and Dohme.
+Neither has yet been approved by Britain’s medicines regulator, but Javid said he hoped they would be in use by the winter.

-It also renewed calls on Wednesday for people to use caution, though critics say such calls are bound to be ineffective unless they are backed by law.
+He also renewed calls for people to use caution by wearing face coverings and keeping their distance, though critics say such calls are bound to be ineffective unless they are backed by law.

 “COVID-19 cases are rising and winter is drawing closer,” said England’s Chief Medical Officer, Chris Whitty.
 “Ventilation, masks in crowded indoor spaces and hand-washing remain important.”